Find out which countries are welcoming US tourists back - KRDO

 Bonaire: You must transit through Curaçao (see below) and comply with a host of testing and quarantine protocols.
 Find out the details on Bonaire’s tourism website.

-Curaçao: The island of Curaçao is allowing entry to US citizens from all 50 states starting January 1.
+Curaçao: The island of Curaçao allows entry to US citizens from all 50 states.
 All visitors must present proof of a negative Covid-19 PCR test result taken within 72 hours of traveling.
 You must fill out a digital immigration card at dicardcuracao.com.

 Saba: This unspoiled island has extensive entry requirements for US citizens, including getting government permission, a negative Covid-19 PCR test result (no more than 120 hours old) and 10 days of quarantine.
 Check the details here.

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.